yhliang-GBU/yhliang/_pages/about.md

 Openings
 ======

 We currently have the following openings.
-Feel to drop me an email with your CV if you are interested!
+Feel free to drop me an email with your CV if you are interested!

 * Joint PostDoc program with Tsinghua University (Shenzhen) or University of Science and Technology of China.